MattuW4/battleships-terminal-game/README.md

 - F07, F08 & F09 Miss, out of range and same selection output

-If the player's selection is validated within range (previous feature) but it does not hit the hidden ship coordinate then this is registered as a miss and an 'X' is marked on the board.
+If the player's selection is validated within range (previous feature) but it does not hit the hidden ship coordinates then this is registered as a miss and an 'X' is marked on the board.
 The number of turns remaining is updated to decrease by 1.
 The message is timed to display before clearing and the game view resetting for the next player turn.
 The player selection is also validated as to whether it is between 0 and 4 as this is the indexing of the 5 x 5 board grid.
 If the selection is a negative number or greater than 4 then the 'out of range' output is displayed and the player is prompted to try another selection.
 The output is timed to display before clearing and the board resetting.
-If the player makes the same coordinate selection more than once then validation of the input triggers an output to inform them of this occurence.
+If the player makes the same coordinate selection more than once then validation of the input triggers an output to inform them of this occurrence.
 The output is time to display and then clear to reset the game view for the next turn.
 The 'turns remaining' are not updated in either instance where a player makes the same or out of range selection.
 The outputs are given a jovial, nautical theme to improve UX and keep the player challenged whilst not frustrating them.

 ![Miss output](documentation/f07-miss-output.png)